helen-lehrer/SweetAndSavoryTreats.Solution/README.md

 * Make sure to insert your MySQL username and password into the  **appsettings.json**  connection string

-* Note that the database will change based on the database you are connecting to and that uid and pwd may vary depending on your MySql configurations.
+* Note that uid and pwd may vary depending on your MySql configurations.

 Update your local MySQL database:
 ```bash